JordT/JordT/README.md

-- 👋 Hi, I’m @JordT
+- 👋 Hi, I’m Jordan
-- 🌱 I’m learning everything I'll need to be a full-stack engineer with a focus on Javascript and Google Cloud Platform!
+- 🌱 I’m learning fast, building full stack applications using the MERN stack, with Typescript and Cypress.
 - You can find my LinkedIn here: https://www.linkedin.com/in/jordan-thomson-708a23171
-- Check out some of my recent projects below! :shipit:
+- Checkout some of my recent projects below!